Auxiliary in business to buy medical equipment & amenities for hospital

 Island Health decorated the concourse and cafeteria with indoor plants, but they ran into budget difficulties and could not really afford plants anymore.
 Also it is hard to stop people from "looking after" plants, which usually results in massive over-watering.

-The current plants in the cafeteria and on the concourse are provided and maintained by the Auxiliary....with distinct signs asking people not to "help".
+The current plants in the cafeteria and on the concourse are provided and maintained by the Auxiliary....with distinct signs asking people not to "help" with watering.

 Annually the Auxiliary receives a list of items deemed to be necessary for the hospital.